 Kokuyaku [国訳] - Translation from foreign language to Japanese.

 Joudaigo [上代語] - Refers to the ancient language or words spoken from the end of the 6th century to the end of the Nara period.

 Yougo [洋語] - Western language or Japanese words of western origin.

 Mikunikotoba [御国言葉] – Refers to Japanese but literally means kingdom language (archaic);

 Japanese Sign Language

-THE Japanese sign language can be written as nihonshuwa [日本手話] and abbreviated as JSL.
-In Japan it is common to say only shuwa [手話] composed with the ideograms of hand [手] and language [話].
+A japanese sign language can be written as nihonshuwa [日本手話] and abbreviated as JSL.
+In Japan it is common to say only shuwa [手話] composed with the characters of hand [手] and language [話].

-I hope you enjoyed the article.
+Hope you enjoyed the article.
 If you liked it, share this curiosity with your friends on social networks.
-For more information, see the Japanese wiki.
+For more information, consult the page of japanese wiki.